Here you’ll find the answers to our most commonly asked questions.

 Yes.
 The pouch attaches to any kind of halter and fits snugly under the mare’s neck.

 It is unlikely.
-The pouch is very secure with a double velcro system and the material used is shock absorbing.
+The pouch has a double velcro system and the material used is shock absorbing.
+Keep your phone safe and dry by placing it in a waterproof and protective phone case inside the pouch while monitoring your mare.
 Make sure to keep the pouch and velcro clean, and securely fastened, as this helps ensure it the phone does not fall out or off and become damaged .

 You can access the live video feed as often as you like.
 You don’t have to wait for the alarm to do this.
 Be aware, however, that constant use of the video will shorten the battery life.